SimonJang/csv-to-ndjson/README.md

 Type: `string`

 Path of the CSV file to be read.
-The file has to end with the `.csv` file extenstion.
+The file has to end with the `.csv` file extension.

 #### options